 THE BORN FREE FOUNDATION

-The new partnership will see Land Rover vehicles deployed by the Born Free Foundation in Kenya, Ethiopia, India and South Africa where they support the charity's vital field work.
-Additional support will assist conservation and wild animal welfare initiatives in other parts of Africa and southern Asia while in the UK, where the charity is based, Born Free Land Rovers assist with logistical support and charity ambassador duties.
+The current partnership sees Land Rover vehicles deployed by the Born Free Foundation in Kenya, Ethiopia, India and South Africa where they support the charity's vital field work.
+Additional support is also being provided to assist conservation and wild animal welfare initiatives in other parts of Africa and southern Asia, with a particular focus on lions and tigers, while in the UK, where the charity is based, Born Free Land Rovers assist with logistical support and charity ambassador duties.

 Will Travers OBE, President of the Born Free Foundation, said: "The Born Free Foundation is on the front line of conservation and wild animal welfare and to get us to that front line we rely on Land Rovers.
 It is essential not only that we can get in to some truly challenging locations but that we can successfully carry out our mission and get out.
 Safety, security and reliability are paramount."